trothr/vmlink/doc/operation.md

 Other filesystems may also start at offset zero and may or may not obscure the partition table.

-If no partition is specified, the VMLINK automounter script must attempt both "whole disk" and "partition one" (order to be determined).
+If no partition is specified, the VMLINK automounter script must attempt both "whole disk" and "partition one".
+The order of the attempts is yet to be determined and might not matter since only one should succeed.
 If a specific partition was indicated, then the script must succeed in mounting that partition or must fail the operation.